jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 **Gilder's Gaze**

-Reduces Vision by 5 and Melee Skill and Ranged Skill by 10% for 2 turns
+Reduces Vision by 5 and damage by 20% for 2 turns

 Does not stack